learn-co-students/fewpjs-fns-as-first-class-data-array-o-functions-london-web-100719/README.md

 This lab demonstrates another method of leveraging the power of JavaScript functions-- And there's still so much more!
 Can you think of ways to make writing each function more compact (hint: "arrow functions")?
-Can you think of a solution to pass in potentially more variables and functionality to each daily routine?
-What about if we decided to introduce an option 3rd activity, like a cool down, or an after-workout meal?
 Think of all the possibilities as we continue to learn about various JavaScript events.